Several cases of extracted or missing tooth are shown below. Dental implant is used to fill the empty space left after tooth extraction.

 Answer: No, it is a completely painless procedure.

 Question: Do you use anesthesia to reduce pain?

 Answer: Yes, anesthesia is used to numb the mouth.
 You will be fully awake during the treatment and you will not feel any pain in the mouth.

-Question: How long does an implant last?
+Question: How long does a dental implant last?

-Answer: An implant lasts for 15+ years.
+Answer: A dental implant lasts for 15+ years.

 Answer: Yes, it looks like a natural tooth because the color of tooth crown matches with the color of your other natural teeth.